lytranp/lytranp.github.io/_posts/others/2021-02-11-digital-marketing4.md

 ![](/sources/digitalMarketingP4-3.png){:height="60%" width="60%"}

 ### 3. Forecast values:

 - There are 2 major components of forecast values:

   + Retention: % of people will come back and buy again.
 If 12% of people keep buying in the future, each person will add additional 12 dollar

   + Referral: means someone refers a friend.
 If 24% of people refer a friend, every time you get a purchase, then that is an additional 24 dollars in your pocket that you bank on in the future

 => After we adding, forecast value = 36 dollars

-	Because average order value = $100
+Because average order value = 100 dollars

 => Lifetime value of a customer  = 100 + 36 = 136 dollars (Note: incorporate a discount rate because a dollar made today is more worth than tomorrow)

 Because conversion rate from website visits to purchase = 0.06

 => On average, every website visitor should worth = 136 * 0.06 = 8.16 instead of 6 dollars